 Who doesn’t love a good deal?
 Especially on an investment like carpet.
 Unfortunately, buyer beware because many sales are simply too good to be true.
 Most often than not, you will see the cost of the “free” or “discounted” product and services built in elsewhere.
 For instance, a company offering free underpad with the purchase of carpet will recuperate the cost of the underpad by charging for every staple, tack strip and every inch of seaming tape.
 Some charge for an in-home measure/estimate.
 These costs are called hidden charges and can drastically increase the cost of your project.

 Choosing the Wrong Carpet for Your Lifestyle

-Do you have pets, children, or none of the above?
-Well, these are important factors to consider when making your decision.
-For example, a large family will require a carpet that can hold up to high traffic and has a higher stain resistance as opposed to someone living alone.
-Similarly, someone with pets may want to select a carpet that is close in colour to their pet’s fur colour so less pet hair shows.
-Also consider looking at a carpet with “pet protection” stain treatments and warranties, there are several available on the market today.
+Do you have pets or children?
+These are important factors to consider when deciding what carpet to buy.
+For example, a large family will require a carpet that can withstand high traffic, and have a high stain resistance compared to someone who lives alone.
+Similarly, someone with pets may want to select a carpet that is close in colour to their pet’s fur colour so less pet hair is visible on the floor.
+They should consider looking at a carpet with “pet protection” stain treatments and warranties.
+There are several available on the market today.

 Remember to be realistic when shopping around for carpet.
 Unfortunately, much of the time the carpet we need and is best suited for your lifestyle is not always the carpet you want.
 So, before you go out and buy that luxurious and beautiful white carpet, consider your lifestyle and whether or not the carpet of your dreams will last for years to come.